mia-platform/documentation/docs/console/handbooks/design-overview.md

 ## View deletion

-To delete the View, simply navigate to the Company Overview, then to Design Overview's Homepage section and select the card associated to the view to delete.
+To delete the View, simply choose from the table the Company in which it is, then go to Design Overview's Homepage section and select the card associated to the view to delete.

 Click the `Actions Dropdown` icon and select `Delete`.